RubixML/ML/README.md

 ```

 ### Robust Z Score
-A quick *global* anomaly detector that uses a robust Z score to score and detect outliers within a dataset.
+A quick *global* anomaly detector that uses a modified Z score which is robust to outliers to detect anomalies within a dataset.
 The modified Z score consists of taking the median and median absolute deviation (MAD) instead of the mean and standard deviation (*standard* Z score) thus making the statistic more robust to training sets that may already contain outliers.
 Outliers can be flagged in one of two ways.
 First, their average Z score can be above the user-defined tolerance level or an individual feature's score could be above the threshold (*hard* limit).

 ##### Unsupervised | Learner | Persistable